 Updated: Jun 16

 People often cash-in their life insurance policy, let a guarantee expire, or let it go for nothing at all when it could be sold for a windfall.

 When the insured reaches age 60, or any age when there is a chronic illness, a life insurance benefit that is no longer needed may be sold for more than it's value to the insurer.
 Even a term life policy may be sold.

 No more worries about premiums when sold.
 The buyer takes over, paying cash now, or sharing some of the benefit later.

 The sale of a life insurance policy is called a "life settlement."
-Sales are regulated by state governments and handled by an agent of the buyer, the investor, or the policyowner's broker.
+Sales are regulated by state governments and handled by the buyer or the policyowner's broker.

 Policy owners are often forced to sell when not ready because of:

 A divorce or separation;